Gua-tk/Linux-Auto-Customizer/DONE_IMPLEMENTATION.md

 - [x] `data_features.sh`: `L` function columns, also the alias alias totalusage="df -hl --total | grep total" can be rewritted as an alias or case `L /` of L because it uses du
 - [x] `clone`: either access url without writing https://
 - [x] `pluma`, `edit` functions should be able to open multiple files at once
+- [x] `data_features.sh`: validate `bashcolors` function.
+Write a single echo -e line that tests and shows all the colors (can be added as commentary in bashcolors function).

 ###### Axel